GSA/Section508.gov/_pages/develop/2023-09-25-design-using-uswds.md

 sidenav: true
 permalink: develop/accessible-design-using-uswds/
 type: develop
-title: "Accessible Design Using the US Web Design System (USWDS)"
+title: "Accessible Design Using the U.S. Web Design System (USWDS)"
 created: 2023-09-25
+updated: 2024-06-03
 ---

 The U.S. Web Design System (USWDS) is a toolkit of principles, guidance, and code that makes it easier to build accessible, mobile-friendly government websites.
 USWDS uses human-centered design to support human-centered design teams.